fizyk/pyramid_fullauth/docs/source/advanced.rst

 All of them, along with details description can be found in the :mod:`pyramid_fullauth.events` package.

-Read the http://pyramid.readthedocs.org/en/latest/api/events.html to see how to add an event subscriber to Your application and handle those events.
+Read the :ref:`events_chapter` chapter of Pyramid's documentation to see how to add an event subscriber to Your application and handle those events.

 Session Factory
 ---------------

-*pyramid_fullauth* allows you to connect custom session factory within application, by default, it uses pyramid's :class:`~pyramid.session.UnencryptedCookieSessionFactoryConfig`, but using different session factory is just a matter of appropriate settings in **fullauth.session**.
-See :ref:`configuration` section.
+*pyramid_fullauth* allows you to connect custom session factory within application, by default, it uses pyramid's :func:`~pyramid.session.UnencryptedCookieSessionFactoryConfig`, but using different session factory is just a matter of appropriate settings in **fullauth.session**.
+See :ref:`configuration` section on how to configure.

+More on sessions and session factory can be read in _ :ref:`sessions_chapter` chapter of Pyramid's documentation